Tejasguntiwar/rentalnest/README.md

-This project is basically clone of airbnb website.

-# 🌐 Airbnb Website Clone
+# 🌐 Rental Listing Web Application

-A full-stack Airbnb clone web application inspired by the original Airbnb platform.
-This project is built to simulate a real-world accommodation booking experience, with features like property listings, image uploads.
+A full-stack web platform designed to simulate a real-world accommodation listing experience.
+Users can create accounts, list rental properties with images, explore available stays, and interact with listings — all through a responsive and user-friendly interface.

+---

 ## 🚀 Features

-- 🏠 List and view rental properties
+🏠 Create and view rental property listings
-- 📷 Image upload and carousel display for listings
+📷 Upload images with static display for each listing
-- 📍 Location-based search/filter
+📍 Search/filter listings by location (manually entered)
-- 🌙 Responsive UI for mobile and desktop
+🌙 Fully responsive design for both mobile and desktop views

+---

 ## 🛠️ Tech Stack

 ### Frontend:
-- HTML5, CSS3, JavaScript
+- HTML, CSS, JavaScript
 - EJS Templating Engine
 - Bootstrap

 ### Backend:
 - Node.js
 - Express.js

 ### Database:
-- MongoDB (with Mongoose ORM)
+- MongoDB (using Mongoose)

+---

+## 📌 Notes
+- This platform does **not include booking functionality**.
+- Users can **create listings**, **upload images**, and **explore available properties** with ease.
+- Designed to reflect real-world rental applications with a focus on clean UI and efficient backend design.

+---